NFSCO/documentation/src/discord/information.md

 The project is set to release on 24.12.2024.
 This channel will be updated shortly before the release date.

 ### Rules
-:information_source: Any violations of the below rules will result in your removal from the server without notice.
+Any violations of the below rules will result in your removal from the server without notice.
-:warning: You may not appeal any decision made by the server's administration.
+You may not appeal any decision made by the server's administration.

 1. Users under the age of 13 are not allowed in the server.
 2. Only speak English in public channels.
 For non-English discussion, create or join a thread in the <#1122540705169027155> channel.